Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 ### Exclusion windows

 > [!NOTE]
-> Exclusion windows is only available for devices managed by the Monthly Enterprise Channel profile.
+> The exclusion windows feature is available only for devices managed by the Monthly Enterprise Channel profile.

-Exclusion windows enables you to limit change in your environment during busy periods, such as tax season or at the end of the fiscal year.
+Exclusion windows allows you to limit changes in your environment during busy periods, such as tax season or at the end of the fiscal year.
 Create an exclusion window to prevent devices from downloading updates during specific dates.
 Keep these points in mind when using exclusion windows:

 - By default, exclusion windows affect all devices managed by a corresponding cloud update profile.
 - You can set an exclusion window for specific devices or users in a Microsoft Entra group.
 Only these specified devices or users are excluded from updates, while all other devices follow their regular update schedule.
-- Update exclusions start and end at 00:00 UTC on the specified dates, not local device time.
+- Update exclusions start 14 hours before 00:00 UTC and end 36 hours after 00:00 UTC on the specified dates, not local device time.
+This automatic cushion help ensure that all impacted devices will not receive updates within the specified date range.
-- Consider adding a buffer when scheduling a start and end date to accommodate UTC.
-If a device received the update policy before the exclusion window applies, it continues with the update installation.

 - Exclusion windows supports groups.
 Refer to the [Microsoft Entra group requirements](#microsoft-entra-groups-requirements) for cloud update.

 To create and manage an exclusion window, follow these steps: